Government fails Nature again, rejecting call for grouse shooting ban

 A shabby response

-As Avery pointed out in his response to DEFRA's position, the hefty numbers of signatures on multiple similar petitions over recent years show that public support for change on this issue is high.
+As Wild Justice pointed out in their response to DEFRA's position, the hefty numbers of signatures on multiple similar petitions by a number of organisations over recent years show that public support for change on this issue is high.
 This petition alone has attracted over 46,000 signatures so far.

 "rates as just as bad as the responses from previous Conservative Defra ministers – in fact it could easily pass as a response from a Conservative administration looking as it does, as if it were actually written by the shooting industry."